cysouw/diathesis/text/c10_participle.md

 - Der Schrank wird mir (von ihm) geschenkt.
 :::

 A verb peculiar constructions occurs when a Perfect ist stacked on top of a *werden* passive.
-The verb *werden* takes a *sein + Parizip* Perfect (see [@sec:participles-sein-perfect]), but the participle of *werden* in this Perfect construction is the idiosyncratic wordform *worden* and not the expected *geworden* [@next a].
+The verb *werden* takes a *sein+Parizip* Perfect (see [@sec:participles-sein-perfect]), but the participle of *werden* in this Perfect construction is the idiosyncratic wordform *worden* and not the expected *geworden* [@next a].
 This seems to be the only place in German in which the wordform *worden* is used.
 Note that it is easy to find examples of *geworden* as well [@next b,c], but the constructions with *worden* seems to be much more frequent.
 It is unclear whether there is any difference between the use of *worden* and *geworden* in this context.

 ::: ex
 - Die Tür ist geschlossen worden.